olamedia/jquery-components/docs/update.md

 ## Use case

-If component contains another components or loads html which can have them - use this method to initialize those components.
+If component contains another components or loads html which can have them - use this method to **initialize** those **components after changing html**.

 * **Use within components**.
 * Called automatically on document load.